SME and third sector organisations access to public contracts

 The Sustainable Procurement Duty outlined in the Procurement Reform (Scotland) Act 2014 requires that a public sector organisation must think about how they can improve the social, environmental and economic wellbeing of the area in which they operate, with a particular focus on reducing inequality.

 Public bodies are able to reserve contracts for Supported Businesses under the public procurement rules in Scotland.

 A public body is able to reserve contracts to Supported Businesses whose main aim is the social and professional integration of disabled or disadvantaged persons, and where at least 30% of the employees are disabled or disadvantaged persons.

-We are making it easier for public bodies to contract with supported businesses through a multi-lot, multi-supplier framework for the provision of commodities reserved for supported businesses.
-The framework runs until 9 December 2021, and covers the following goods and services:
+We are making it easier for public bodies to contract with supported businesses through the national requirements reserved for supported businesses a dynamic purchasing system (DPS).
+The DPS runs until 08 September 2025.

 A key objective of this DPS is to continue to provide the Scottish public sector and third sector bodies a straightforward, flexible route to market for a range of goods and services provided by supported businesses and in doing so, support the integration of disabled and disadvantaged citizens into the mainstream workforce.

 The DPS will be on a single lot basis that will hold a wide range of goods and services provided by supported businesses.
 Descriptions of these goods and services and any subsequent categorisation will be provided via publicly available guidance documentation.